 Legal Responsibilities and Honourable Considerations

-Many countries have implemented laws to protect helpless road users, highlighting the liability of drivers to practice caution and return to pedestrians and cyclists when necessary.
+Many countries have implemented laws to protect helpless road users, highlighting the liability of drivers to practice caution and yield to pedestrians and cyclists when necessary.
 For example, several territories authorize a minimum passing distance when overtaking cyclists or require vehicles to stop at crosswalks when pedestrians are nearby.

 Beyond legal agreements, there is a moral responsibility for drivers to defend the well-being of other persons.
 A road accident may cause trouble or injuries to a driver but can have life-changing outcomes for a pedestrian or cyclist.
 Admitting this imbalance is critical to encouraging empathy and promoting safer driving routines.